SuperchupuDev/tinyglobby/README.md

 - `dot`: Whether to allow entries starting with a dot.
 Defaults to `false`.
 - `deep`: Maximum depth of a directory.
 Defaults to `Infinity`.
 - `expandDirectories`: Whether to expand directories.
 Disable to best match `fast-glob`.
 Defaults to `true`.
 - `onlyDirectories`: Enable to only return directories.
+Disables `onlyFiles` if set.
 Defaults to `false`.
+- `onlyFiles`: Enable to only return files.
+Defaults to `true`.